-PADOC holds three sessions of obedience classes a year beginning in September and ending in the spring.
+PADOC holds obedience classes beginning in September and ending in the spring.
 Classes start at puppy and go right up to classes for competition.

 We also offer classes in rally obedience, conformation handling and special coaching/practices for the canine good neighbour (CGN) test.